Ahmad-Se-tech/tablegroup/hacks/cookieclicker.md

 comments: true
 hide: true
 layout: opencs
-description: play cookie clicker when you are bored or for funnn!!
+description: play cookie clicker when you are bored or for fun!!
 permalink: /cookie-clicker/
 ---